 By partnering with industry, academia, and government, our team continually improves our approach to focus on the solutions that matter.
 We are a partner striving to help move humanity forward by reducing barriers to the end user's measurements.
 We are here, listening and responding to the challenges facing everyone.

 The Massbox™ directly analyzes any solid material, minimizing sample preparation time.
 Each analytical session removes only picograms of material and provides trace-level detection and elemental mapping capabilities for virtually the entire periodic table.

 Do you have limited space?
-The Massbox only needs a 2’x2’ square to sit on your lab bench and can be moved around wherever you need it without loss of alignment.
+The Massbox requires only a standard 110-V power source and a 2’x2’ square to sit on your lab bench, desktop, or workbench.
+Plus, it can be moved without loss of alignment.

-From the moment you put the Massbox on your lab bench, you are closer to the data you need than ever.
-With its easy-to-use, touch-screen interface, large sample holder, and automatic quantification set up, the Massbox makes obtaining high-quality results an effortless experience.
+With its easy-to-use, touch-screen interface, large sample holder, and automatic quantification, the Massbox makes obtaining high-quality results an effortless experience.

 These periodic tables compare the Massbox's detection limits to those of other common analytical techniques for solid samples.
 Compared to the others, LALI's chart shows more complete coverage and lower limits of detection (darker colors).
 In fact, the Massbox's limits for most elements are around 10 parts per billion (ppb)—well below most industry standards!Download the table